jarviscanada/jarvis_data_eng_SiqiYang/linux_sql/README.md

 # Introduction
-Cluster Monitor Agent is an internal tool that monitors the cluster resources such as hardware information, and some usage data for each network node which is connected by a switch.it uses two bash-scripts to collect the information from each host and store the data in Database.It helps the infrastructure team to make decision for the future planning. such as add/remove server.
+Cluster Monitor Agent is an internal tool that monitors the cluster resources such as hardware information, and some usage data for each network node which is connected by a switch.it uses two bash-scripts to collect the information from each host and store the data in the Database.It helps the infrastructure team to make the decision for future planning. such as add/remove servers.

 # Quick Start
-Use markdown code block for your quick start commands
 - Start a psql instance using psql_docker.sh ``./scripts/psql_docker.sh start|stop|create [db_username][db_password]``
 - Create tables using ddl.sql